dgoffredo/dgoffredo.github.io/content/cookies/cookies.md

 ![butter with cannabis before stirring](butter-with-weed_small.webp)

-Stir the ground cannabis into the melted butter, and let it just barely simmer, covered, for like an hour.
+I stirred the ground cannabis into the melted butter, and let it just barely simmer, covered, for like an hour.
 I read multiple recipes for "cannabutter" online, and their cook times varied from a couple hours to a couple days.
 Longer is probably better, but on the other hand:

 - The weed was already thoroughly decarboxylated (probably).
 - THC evaporates at 311°F, which is below the smoke point of butter.